-☐ Maximum

-☐ Minimum

-☐ Total

-☐ Percent

-☐ Row Percent

-☐ Median

-☐ Average Square

 Sum is the default aggregation type value for all numeric fields added to the Measure Query field container in the Query pane.
 Changing the Measure Query field container from Sum to Print, Count, or List overrides all assigned aggregation type values.
-For more information related to charts, see How to Display Aggregations on Measure Data on page 38.
+For more information related to charts, see How to Display Aggregations on Measure Data on page 40.

-Traffic Lights.
+- □ Traffic Lights.
 Opens the Traffic Light Condition dialog box.
-From this dialog box you can do the following:

-add new conditional styling by applying traffic light (and other) colors to a selected field in the output when the field meets specified criteria

-☐ modify existing conditional styling
+From this dialog box you can do the following: - Add new conditional styling by applying traffic light (and other) colors to a selected field in the output when the field meets specified criteria - Modify existing conditional styling - Enable conditional drilldowns

-☐ enable conditional drill-down

 For more information related to reports, see Styling Reports on page 10.
-For more information related to charts, see Traffic Light Condition Dialog Box on page 29.
+For more information related to charts, see Traffic Light Condition Dialog Box on page 30.

-Data Bars.
+- Data Bars.
 (Reports only.)
 Adds a data visualization column to the right of a selected numeric field.
-The column displays values in each row using horizontal bars that extend from left to right in varying lengths, depending on the corresponding data values.
+The column displays values in each row using horizontal bars that extend from left to right in varying lengths, depending on the corresponding data values. - Within.

-Within.
 Allows you to use specific aggregation tasks at different report levels.
-You can use the Within phrase to manipulate display field values as they are aggregated within a sort group rather than a report column.
+You can use the Within phrase to manipulate display field values as they are aggregated within a sort group rather than a report column. - □ Column(s).

-Column(s).
 Allows you to indicate the number of columns in which you wish to display multiple graphs.
 The value can be between 1 and 512.
 The default is 1.
 This option is also available from the Query pane shortcut menu for a Multi-graph component.